 You only need to submit one on-line application (with application fee) to the U of T. The U of T will pass your application to HKU for consideration, where appropriate.
 You do not need to submit a separate application to HKU.

 Fees, Scholarships and Living Expenses

 Candidates will pay tuition fees to the admitting university for the whole period of candidature.
 Applicants applying through The University of Hong Kong can apply for Postgraduate Scholarship (PGS).
-A small number of University Postgraduate Fellowship (UPF) are also reserved for Joint PhD students with excellent academic performance.
-Please click here for more information about PGS and UPF.
+Please click here for more information about PGS.

 The living cost of students varies depending on different factors like duration of study, accommodation type and life style.
 Please click here for details.